-Because every kit nowadays has to have meaning behind it, the 2007 white shirt was framed as a tribute to Herbert Chapman and his decision to introduce white sleeves and hooped socks to the Gunners’ home kit.
+Because every kit nowadays has to have meaning behind it, that shirt was framed as a tribute to Herbert Chapman and his decision to introduce white sleeves and hooped socks to the Gunners’ home kit.

 It was the first time since the mid-1960s that the Arsenal second kit was white, though the colour had been used at Blackpool in the FA Cup in 1970 and at Luton Town in 1975.
 The shorts were the same redcurrant that had erroneously been used on the 2005-06 ‘Farewell to Highbury’ kit.
 Early in the season, for the trip to West Ham, Arsenal used redcurrant change socks which would also be seen at Villa Park.